Cairi-S/Welcome-Foolish-Mortals/README.md

 The four buttons for the game are each colored to the attractions color scheme.
 Each button will feature a slight box shadow to give the impression of elevation from the background.

-During the computers turn and when on the players click each button will change transparency/use a gradient effect to make the button appear to light up.
+During the computers turn and when on the players click each button will change transparency to make the button appear to light up.
 This clearly shows the player where they are clicking and allows the player to play with sound muted if preferred.

 **Turns counter**